 It’s never a good thing when visitors to your website land on a 404 page.
 It can have an impact on conversion data, as well as decrease the chances of visitors returning to your site.
-On the other hand, if a 404 page isn’t set up in the first place then you are at risk of damaging your brand’s potential for online traffic, not to mention the brand itself.
+On the other hand, if a custom 404 page isn’t set up in the first place then you are at risk of damaging your brand’s potential for online traffic, not to mention the brand itself.

 So what’s the solution?